LafeLabs/PostCapitalistIndustry/MotorsPumps.md

  Once these work, I'll also want biomimetic arms with the push/pull cable motors driving like tendons, arms come in from all sides, an xyz bang boom manipulator moves the object around.
 Put a milk bottle in, fix it to the weighted bang booms, and run the program on all the various arms and move the object around as needed to do the work.

+ Another important pump and fluidic architecture is with wood.
+This could be carved dead wood but also living wood, where the electrical and chemical systems are integrated into the living tree.
+The can be topped with a variety of polymers, including silicone or various plastic or rubber sheets.
+Does it have to be totally water proof?  no.  The top can simply have a high enough flow impedance that flow through it is limited.
+This can be useful especially when the whole thing is immersed in water.  fluid can be pumped with some loss with a permeable cloth, also slowly exchanging ions from the surrounding water.

+ This wood carving process is vastly superior to plastics.
+It can be done quickly by hand with sticks which are everywhere, no  need to even find special trash.
+Can the EC probe be used to change how wood grows in a living tree to bio-engineer the wood into the desired shape?
+Maybe.
+Must attempt to interact root growth with EC probe under microscope in water ASAP.

+ I need an electric wood carving tool, based on the concept of a Dremel tool but modified for this kind of work, and lower power.
+Given that I am now making all my electronic circuits out of wood also, this automatically integrates the chemical and electrical sides of the Project.
+Fluidic transistors and oscillators and gates and detectors can be integrated with all sorts of electronic components.

+ First pump demo is now a stick, carved, with HDPE and duct tape and magnets to pump water.
+Sticks, duct tape, coils, transistors, magic stick, magnets, simple.